 Understanding these key features of Stockholm Syndrome is crucial in identifying and addressing the phenomenon in hostage or kidnapping situations, paving the way for appropriate intervention and support for the affected individuals.

 Factors leading to the formation of Stockholm Syndrome

 Duration of Captivity

 The duration of captivity is an important factor in the development of Stockholm Syndrome.
 A longer period of captivity can increase the likelihood of developing a psychological attachment to the captor.
-This is because the longer a person is held, the more opportunities they have to interact with and get to know their captor.
-Over time, this interaction can lead to feelings of empathy and understanding, which can contribute to the development of an emotional attachment.
+This is because the longer a person is held, the more opportunities to interact with their captor, leading to feelings of empathy and understanding.

 Perceived Threat to One’s Life

-The perceived threat to one’s life is another important factor in the development of Stockholm Syndrome.
 When a person feels that their life is in danger, they may respond by developing a psychological attachment to their captor as a means of survival.
-This attachment can be driven by a belief that their captor is the only source of protection, and that by pleasing them, they may be more likely to be spared.
+This attachment can be driven by a belief that their captor is the only source of protection and that by pleasing them, they may be more likely to be spared.

 Small Acts of Kindness by the Captor

-Small acts of kindness by the captor can also contribute to the development of Stockholm Syndrome.
-This is because, even in a captive or abusive situation, the captor may exhibit moments of kindness or compassion towards their victim.
-These acts can be perceived as signs of humanity and may lead the victim to believe that their captor is not entirely evil.
-Over time, this belief can contribute to the development of an emotional attachment.
+Even in a captive or abusive situation, a captor may exhibit moments of kindness or compassion toward their victim.
+These acts can be perceived as signs of humanity and may lead the victim to believe their captor is not entirely evil.
+Over time, this belief can contribute to developing an emotional attachment.